eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

 - **ENCRYPT_WITH_ORIGIN_AUTHENTICATION**.

-  Indicates that the cryptographic transformation is an encryption, followed by a message authentication code (MAC) computed on the ciphertext, followed by additional authentication codes.
+  Indicates that the cryptographic transformation is an encryption, followed by a MAC computed on the ciphertext, followed by additional authentication codes.
 Each of the additional authentication codes use a different secret key.
 The encryption and first (common) authentication code is similar to ones produced when the Protection Kind is **ENCRYPT**.
 The additional authentication codes are similar to the ones produced when the Protection Kind is **SIGN_WITH_ORIGIN_AUTHENTICATION**.

 .. index:: Participant attributes